ethersphere/swarm-guide/contents/usage.rst

   It returns content hash of this manifest.

 ``bzz.get(bzzpath)``
-  It downloads the manifest at ``bzzpath`` and returns a reponse json object with content, mime type, status code and content size.
+  It downloads the manifest at ``bzzpath`` and returns a response json object with content, mime type, status code and content size.
 This should only be used for small pieces of data, since the content gets instantiated in memory.

 ``bzz.resolve(domain)``